jenstornell/tiny-html-minifier/readme.md

 ## In short

-A really fast single file HTML minifier in PHP.

 - A HTML minifier in PHP.
 - It's really really fast.
 - Only 1 file is required.